mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-11-29-uinstalling-levers-into-your-nervous-system.md

 It doesn’t require intent.
 Patterns do the work.

+Not every hijack is intentional — some people trip your levers accidentally, others learn them and adapt.
+Discernment between the two is its own training.

 If our nervous system has an automatic response — fawn, freeze, collapse, appease, rage, shutdown — then anyone who touches the right cue can steer you.
 Partners, parents, managers, strangers.
 Even groups.

 And it gets more complicated:

 Digital bad actors learned this before the rest of us.
 Social engineering, algorithmic pressure, and AI-shaped prompts all exploit human levers.
 But the powers-that-be in both personal and professional environments use the same mechanics — consciously or not.

+Some people stop once the misunderstanding clears.
+Others, consciously or not, shift to a new lever when the old one no longer works — not out of malice, but out of patterned habit.
+That’s when discernment matters most.

 Hijacks don’t start with domination.
 They start with you getting hooked in a way you can’t articulate, responding to something you don’t fully understand, tightening around a fear you can’t quite name.
 You only notice the hijack after the pattern has already played you.